christiansteier/mooclms/docs/source/private_files.rst

 ==============
 In Moodle, each user has a private files area for uploading and managing a set of files.

-The private files area is accessible via *Navigation > My home > My profile > My private files* or the My private files block.
+The private files area is accessible via *Navigation > My home > My profile > My private files* or the :ref:`My private files block <my_private_files>`.
 If the private files repository is enabled by a site admin, it is available as a source within the filepicker when selecting files to use in a course.

 .. image:: _images/myprivatefiles_repos.png